-Acta Myologica publishes articles related to research in and the practice of primary myopathies, cardiomyopathies and neuromyopathies, including observational studies, clinical trials, epidemiology, health services and outcomes studies, and advances in applied (translational) and basic research.
+Acta Myologica publishes articles related to research in and practice of primary myopathies, cardiomyopathies and neuromyopathies – including observational studies, clinical trials, epidemiology, health services and outcomes studies, case reports and advances in applied (translational) and basic research.

-Manuscript submission must be effected according to the following categories:
+Manuscript submission must be done according to the following categories:

 (maximum 5000 words, 8 figures or tables).
 A structured abstract of no more than 250 words should be included.